kevin-crook-ucb/ucb_w205_crook_supplement/2020_Spring/checklist_b4_class_assignments.md

 * try to stop the stray networks with ```docker network rm xxxxx```

 * if that doesn't work, force the removal with ```docker network rm -f xxxx```

+* stop and restart your virtual machine again

 #### It's a good idea to bring down / update docker images prior to class and prior to working on assignments